 Professor’s research earns prize in international competition

 Dr. Kimiko Akita, earned second prize for her co-authored research paper in the plenary interactive poster session at the International Communication Association convention in May in Phoenix, Arizona.
 The paper, “State and Shinto: Spanning the history of the secularized scripture,” was among 108 posters accepted to the competition and ranked first in ICA’s Communication History Division.
+Close-up portrait of a smiling asian woman with short black hair wearing a black sweater, against a pale background.

 Dr. Akita also presented two refereed research papers at last month’s National Communication annual convention in Kissimmee: “The rise and fall of a Japanese mangarobot superhero in America” and “ ‘We are Siamese if you don’t please’: Disney’s Orientalist villainous cats.”
 She served as respondent to the NCA research session “Films and messages about Confucianism, Oriental stereotypes, discrimination, and beauty: Application and impact.”